jacobvinzent/JWT-with-.Net-on-Qlik-Sense-SaaS/README.md

 1. Clone this repositorty or donwload and unzip it
 2. Open the directory <solutionDir>/certs in a command line
 3. Run the two commands specified in the createsCerts.txt
 4. After running both commands you have two certificate files in the folder.
-The privatekey.pem file are used in the .Net code when creating the JWT.
+The privatekey.pem file is used in the .Net code when creating the JWT.
 The   publickey.cer is used in a JWT IDP configuration in Qlik Sense SaaS.
    1. Login to Qlik Sense SaaS and navigate to the Management Console.
    2. Select Indentity Provider in the menu.
    3. Click create new.